pierre-roth/rstar-arc/weekly_progress_report.md

 - **Work planned**:
   - generating training data using human descriptions of ARC tasks
   - work on cleaning and augmentation code
-  - do research on fine tuning
+  - do research on fine-tuning
-  - work in fine tuning an initial policy model
+  - work in fine-tuning an initial policy model

 - **Work done**: